edespino/cloudberry-site/docs/sql-stmts/create-sequence.md

 `CREATE SEQUENCE` conforms to the SQL standard, with the following exceptions:

 - You obtain the next value using the `nextval()` function instead of the `NEXT VALUE FOR` expression specified in the SQL standard.
-- The `OWNED BY` clause is a Cloudberry Database extension.
+- The `OWNED BY` clause is a Apache Cloudberry extension.

 ## See also